 A collection is a set of ordered data items with the same data type.
 Generally, the data item is a scalar field, but may also be a user-defined type such as a record type or an object type as long as the structure and the data types that comprise each field of the user-defined type are the same for each element in the set.
 Each particular data item in the set is referenced by using subscript notation within a pair of parentheses.

 The most commonly known type of collection is an array.
-In PolarDB-O, the supported collection types are associative arrays (formerly called index-by-tables in Oracle), nested tables, and varrays.
+In PolarDB O Edition, the supported collection types are associative arrays (formerly called index-by-tables in Oracle), nested tables, and varrays.

 The general steps for using a collection are as follows: